narcode/codeklavier/README.md

 Run ``pip3 install -r requirements.txt`` to install the required libraries.

-## SuperCollider
+## Modules

-Please install the latest release of [SuperCollider](http://supercollider.github.io)

-__For this developement branch add the CodeKlavier directory to your sys.path so the CK modules are recognized__
+__For this version please add the CodeKlavier directory to your sys.path so the CK modules are recognized__

 in your ~/.bash_profile or equivalent add the following lines (make sure you have the correct path!):